 - Electric vehicles are not taking off like you would think.
 US consumers purchase about 17 million cars per year.
 A projected 256,000 electric vehicles will be sold this year, or about one in 70.
+Many or most of those will be for corporate and government fleets which inflate sales numbers that we assume to be consumer purchases.
 And that is for 2021.
-The projections (by EV enthusiasts puts us at 115 million EVs in operation.)
+The projections (by EV enthusiasts) puts us at 115 million EVs in operation.
 There are 1.42 billion cars in the world.
-Even by 2030 (when the world ends according to the Green new deal people) there will only be 1 in 9.5 cars that run on electricity.
+Even by 2030 (when the world ends according to the Green new deal fans) there will only be 1 in 9.5 cars that run on electricity.
+That is if EV’s survive that long.
 That is not counting growth in total vehicles.
 Most of those will be purchased for fleets, not the family camping trip.
 The federal government wants to replace the entire federal fleet with EV’s.
 That is 657,000 vehicles alone.
-Countries, states, and corporations all have plans to purchase EV’s.
+Countries, states, counties, cities and corporations all have plans to purchase EV fleets.
 That number could make fleets the majority, while citizens continue to use oil and gas.
 China has 4.5 million EV’s, most of them in fleets and NEVs (neighborhood electric vehicles such as mail carriers.)
-China has 6.5 million cars in the government fleet. https://www.weforum.org/agenda/2021/05/chart-that-is-the-state-of-the-global-electric-car-market
+Fleets seem to be the best usage for EVs.
+Run routes, come back and plug in.
+China has 6.5 million cars in the government fleet. https://www.weforum.org/agenda/2021/05/chart-that-is-the-state-of-the-global-electric-car-marke

 Two: Nuclear.
 Nuclear energy is carbon free and plentiful.
 We are going backwards by de-commissioning plants.
 California has now decided to shut down the Diablo Canyon Plant which provides 10% of the power California needs.
 This comes even as they are predicting shortages in the next several years and have brown-outs regularly.
 We have been conditioned to believe Nuclear is “too dangerous.”
 It really isn’t.
 France gets 60% of its energy from Nuclear and has had zero accidents.
 In the past 50 years we have had only 3 major accidents at Nuclear Reactors.
 In order the three were Three Mile Island (“TMI” 1976), Chernobyl (1986), and Fukushima (2011).
 Three Mile Island was by far the least damaging.
 No one died at the TMI plant and no died outside the plant.
 The radiation leaked was negligible and studies have found no lasting problems from radiation.
 (3)